-Cash equivalents and marketable securities are reflected in the accompanying financial statements at fair value using Level 1.
-The carrying amount of accounts receivables and accounts payable and accrued expenses approximates fair value due to the nature and short-term of those instruments.
+The Company's Level 1 assets include cash and cash equivalents and marketable securities with quoted prices in active markets.
+The carrying amount of accounts receivables, accounts payable and accrued expenses approximates fair value due to the nature and short-term of those instruments.